Some qualitative properties of the solutions of the Magnetohydrodynamic equations for nonlinear bipolar fluids: Introduction

 form a particular class of multipolar fluids.
 If $0\le \alpha<1$ then the fluids are said shear thinning, and shear thickening when $\alpha<0$.

-Let $\Omega$ be a simply-connected, and bounded domain of $\mathbb{R}^n$ ($n=2,3$) such that the boundary $\partial \Omega$ is of class $C^\infty$.
-This will ensure the existence of a normal vector $\bn$ at each of its point.
 In this article we are aiming to the long-time behaviour of the system of nonlinear PDEs representing the motion of a conducting nonlinear bipolar fluids in presence of magnetic fields.
-This system is basically given by
+For this purpose, we consider a simply-connected and bounded domain $\Omega$ of $\mathbb{R}^n$ ($n=2,3$) such that the boundary $\partial \Omega$ is of class $C^\infty$.
+This will ensure the existence of a normal vector $\bn$ at each of $\partial \Omega$.
+We are interested in the analytic study of the following system

 where $\bu=(u_i; i=1,\ldots, n)$, $\bb=(b_i;i=1,\dots, n)$ and $P$ are functions defined on $\Omega \times [0,T]$, representing, respectively, the fluid velocity, the magnetic field and the modified pressure, at each point of $\Omega\times [0,\infty]$. $S$ and $\mu$ are positive constants depending on the Reynolds numbers of the fluid and magnetic fields, and the Hartman number.
 The quantities $\bu_0$ and $ \bb_0$ are given initial velocity and magnetic field, respectively.
 The vector $\bn$ represent the normal to $\partial \Omega$ and $\tau_{ijl}$ is defined by